mizuharm/Code-for-teaching/README.md

-# Code for teaching
+# Teaching
- Codes used for class demonstrations
+ Codes used for class demonstrations, other fun projects

-## Summary
+## Codes
     direction_field.m

-    MATLAB code to create direction fields and sample trajectories
+    *Summary:* MATLAB code to create direction fields and sample trajectories